Micholms/tims_tof_data_extraction/README.md

 The output can then be further analyzed by "data_handling_REST_API.ipynb".
 For example, counting matches, pre-filtering and preparing the data for modelling.

-After matching of data, filtering can be run through (also part of "data_handling_REST_API.ipynb")
+Alternatively, the matching and filtering can be done through

+  ! python target_match.py -i "test_unprocessed.csv" -o "test_filtered.csv" -t "plate_targets.csv"

-  !python filter_data.py -i "test.csv" -o "test_preprocessed.csv"
+  !python filter_data.py -i "test_filtered.csv" -o "test_preprocessed.csv"

-Editing the filter_data script, parameters can be changed
+Editing the filter_data script, parameters can be changed.
+Note: to filter data, Fiora in required!

 ## Step 3
 Optional: If fiora is installed, training using the pre-processed data could be done.